 The credit must be added to gross income and is not refundable.
 However, this credit does not normally apply as dividends, interest and royalties are usually taxed at a flat rate with no credit for foreign taxes.

-Foreign taxes paid are also deductible as expenses.[accordion-item title=”Double Tax Treaties” id=DT3][/accordion-item]
+Foreign taxes paid are also deductible as expenses

-Each of the countries has a network of double tax treaties of its own, where these treaties are available, click on Albania, Algeria, Argentina, Armenia, Australia, Austria, Azerbaijan, Bangladesh, Belarus, Bosnia and Herzegovina, Brazil, Bulgaria, Canada, China, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, Egypt, Estonia, Finland, France, Gabon, Georgia, Germany, Ghana, Greece, Hong Kong, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Ivory Coast, Japan, Luxembourg, Macedonia, Malaysia, Malta, Mauritius, Mexico, Moldova, Mongolia, Morocco, the Netherlands, Nigeria, New Zealand, Norway, Pakistan, the Philippines, Poland, Portugal, Romania, Russia, Rwanda, San Marino, Senegal, Serbia and Montenegro, Singapore, Slovakia, Slovenia, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Tajikistan, Thailand, Tunisia, Turkey, Turkmenistan, Ukraine, the United Arab Emirates, the United Kingdom, the United States, Uzbekistan, Venezuela, Vietnam.
+Each of the countries has a network of double tax treaties of its own, where these treaties are available, click on Albania, Algeria, Argentina, Armenia, Australia, Austria, Azerbaijan, Bahrain, Bangladesh, Belarus, Bosnia and Herzegovina, Brazil, Bulgaria, Canada, Chili, China, DR Congo, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, Egypt, Estonia, Finland, France, Gabon, Georgia, Germany, Ghana, Greece, Hong Kong, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Ivory Coast, Japan, Kazakhstan, Kosovo, Kuwait, Kyrgyzstan, Latvia, Lithuania, Luxembourg, Macedonia, Malaysia, Malta, Mauritius, Mexico, Moldova, Mongolia, Montenegro, Morocco, the Netherlands, Nigeria, New Zealand, Norway, Pakistan, the Philippines, Poland, Portugal, Romania, Russia, Rwanda, San Marino, Senegal, Serbia, Seychelles, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Slovenia, Sri Lanka, Sweden, Switzerland, Taiwan, Tajikistan, Thailand, Tunisia, Turkey, Turkmenistan, Ukraine, the United Arab Emirates, the United Kingdom, the United States, Uruguay, Uzbekistan, Venezuela, Vietnam.

 In the double tax treaties, Belgium generally uses the exemption-with-progression method to prevent double taxation.

-That means that Belgium will not tax the overseas income.
+If the double tax treaty states that a type of income is taxable in the other country, Belgium will exempt it from taxation.
+Belgium will not tax the overseas income.
 However, the taxpayer must declare it in his tax return.
 The tax authorities first calculate the tax on all the (taxable and exempt) income, determine the average tax rate on the (taxable and exempt) income, before applying that average tax rate on the taxable income only.
-In the tax return, he usually gives a deduction equal to the average tax rate over the exempt income.
+In the tax bill , they usually gives a deduction equal to the average tax rate over the exempt income.